anuhanovic/BIOF475Spring2018/Projects/Nash_Tiffany/Readme.md

 machine learning for fMRI data
 OR
-creating database of record of all contacts for participants for longitudinal research study
+creating database of record of all contacts for participants in longitudinal research study